8 Best Places For Afternoon Tea In London

-When living and studying in the buzzing city of London, you don’t need to worry about being short of places where you can grab a cheeky scone or a finger sandwich.
+When staying at your student accommodation in London, you don’t need to worry about being short of places where you can grab a cheeky scone or a finger sandwich.

 Of course, The Savoy and The Ritz immediately spring to mind when you’re thinking about high-end afternoon tea places in London, but what about the options that won’t break your bank account?

 There’s plenty of boujee central London spots that offer great value for money without the crazy prices.

 We’ve done our research and gathered a list of the 8 best places you need to go for afternoon tea in London, we hope you’re feeling hungry!

 This place is super stylish and relaxed, the perfect place to visit for a spot of afternoon tea in the heart of London.

 You can tuck into your scones in the private garden, or in The Orangery, which is very fancy, to say the least!

 From £23 per person, you can enjoy a scrumptious selection of finger sandwiches including smoked salmon on granary, tomato and goat’s cheese quiche, homemade scones with clotted cream, and mouth-watering cakes.